3DFin/grid-graph/README.md

 ### GNU Octave or Matlab
 See the script `compile_grid_graph_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.

-Extensive documention of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.
+Extensive documentation of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.

 ### References and license